Sectorial descent for wrapped Fukaya categories

 and the composition $\partial_\infty\circ(\text{drag at $\infty$})$ is naturally isomorphic to the identity functor.
 Using the cofinality criterion Lemma \ref{cofinalitycriterion}, it follows immediately that both of these functors are cofinal.
 This formalizes the idea (which is also clear from Lemma \ref{cofinalitycriterion}) that wrapping is an operation which happens entirely at contact infinity.
-Note that one does \emph{not} in general expect the functors above to be an equivalence of categories; this is due to the words ``homotopy class of'' in the definition of the wrapping categories (the corresponding functors on the `wrapping $\infty$-categories' as alluded to in \cite[Remark 3.32]{gpssectorsoc} do indeed form an equivalence of $\infty$-categories, however we will not need this fact).

 For later purposes, it will be important to know that a given Lagrangian $L\subseteq X$ admits cofinal wrappings which are disjoint from certain sufficiently small subsets of $\partial_\infty X$.
-We will just state this result for wrapping Legendrians---this implies the corresponding statement for Lagrangians in view of the cofinal functors \eqref{laglegcofinal}.
+We show this by a general position argument; similar arguments can be found in \cite[Proposition 5.2]{courtemassot}.
+We will just state results for wrapping Legendrians---this implies the corresponding statement for Lagrangians in view of the cofinal functors \eqref{laglegcofinal}.